Choosing a CGI Studio

 Beginning of Cooperation

-After an architect has decided on the kind of a company to hire, it’s time to look at the websites of such architectural rendering firms.
-By viewing their portfolios, one can easily tell if the quality of the output is good enough.
-One should pay extra attention to lighting, composition, and quality of 3D models.
+Having chosen a few architectural rendering firms, it’s time to look at their websites.
+By viewing portfolios, one can easily tell if the quality of the output is good enough.
+One should pay extra attention to the lighting, composition, and quality of 3D models.
 Also, checking portfolios helps to better understand a company’s specialization.
-For instance, if there are several beautiful renders of skyscrapers, it’s perfectly safe to order another one.
+For instance, if there are several beautiful 3D renders of skyscrapers, it’s perfectly safe to order another one.

 Then, it can be useful to ask about a company’s experience with particular projects and the market in general.
 They should be ready to provide their recommendations and show relevant cases if a prospect is interested.
 Finally, it’s also good to learn the number of 3D architectural rendering specialists a studio has and the software they use.